 Sometimes the difference is minimal, and often the names are used interchangeably these days.

-Generally speaking though, a fruit crisp has a topping that includes things like nuts, oats, sugar, and spices and is more like granola in texture, and well, crispy!
+Generally speaking though, a crisp has a topping that includes things like nuts, oats, sugar, and spices and is more like granola in texture, and also crispy!

 - Gluten Free Banana Bread